zeevx/ahkohd/README.md

 In pursuit of the next innovative idea.
 Have an idea worth sharing? [💬 🤔 Let's brain storm.](https://twitter.com/messages/compose?recipient_id=2212463825&text=Hello%2C%20world!)

 ### 🔭 I’m currently working on ...
 Switch for macOS.
+Yay!
+I have tons of articles still in drafts.
 Sometimes, I make indie games.
 At other times I contribute to open-source.
-In a nutshell, I create.